James S. Clark

 Dissertation Improvement Grant: The Role of Seedling Pathogens in Temperate Forest Recuitment awarded by National Science Foundation (Principal Investigator).
 2007 to 2010

-Collaborative Research: SEI(BIO)--Automated Methods for Generating High Resolution GIS Databases from Remotely Sensed awarded by National Science Foundation (Principal Investigator).
+Collaborative Research: SEI(BIO)--Automated Methods for Generating High Resolution GIS Databases from Remotely Sensed Data for Biodiversity Predictions awarded by National Science Foundation (Principal Investigator).
 2004 to 2009

 Integration of Data and Models to Assess Forest Biodiversity awarded by National Science Foundation (Principal Investigator).
 2004 to 2008